Cosmological perturbation theory for large scale structure in phase space: Cosmological perturbations in phase space

 \subsection{An iterative solution to Vlasov-Poisson}

-We first present a novel derivation of SPT based on a perturbative solution to the Vlasov-Poisson system of equations in full phase space.
+We first present a derivation of SPT based on a perturbative solution to the Vlasov-Poisson system of equations in full phase space, extending upon the work of \cite{Valageas:2001df}.
 Let us repeat here for convenience the collisionless Boltzmann (or Vlasov) Eq.(\ref{eq:vlasov2})

-where we moved the nonlinear term to the right-hand side.
+where we set $m=1$\footnote{A justification for this choice can be found in Sec.~\ref{sec:spt}, in the discussion below Eq.~(\ref{eq:stress}).}, and moved the nonlinear term to the right-hand side for future convenience.
 At first we will remain agnostic about what is sourcing the gravitational potential $\phi(\eta,\vec{x})$, so we will delay writing down the Poisson Eq.(\ref{eq:poisson}).

-Next we split Eq.(\ref{eq:vlasov3}) into a coupled set of equations, one for the background distribution function $\bar{f}(\eta,q) = \langle f(\eta,\vec{x},\vec{q}) \rangle$ defined by an ensemble average \footnote{This can also be thought of as a volume average.
-A precise operational definition will be given later in this section.}, and another for its fluctuation $\delta f=f-\bar{f}$.
-This procedure is not strictly necessary as Eq.(\ref{eq:vlasov3}) can be solved perturbatively as is, but it will prove useful for later developments.
-The ensemble average of Eq.(\ref{eq:vlasov3}) reads
+Next we split Eq.~(\ref{eq:vlasov3}) into a coupled set of equations, one for the background distribution function $\bar{f}(\eta,q) = \langle f(\eta,\vec{x},\vec{q}) \rangle$ defined by an ensemble average \footnote{This can also be thought of as a volume average.
+A precise operational definition will be given later in this section.}, and another for its fluctuations $\delta f=f-\bar{f}$.
+This procedure is not strictly necessary as Eq.~(\ref{eq:vlasov3}) can be solved perturbatively as is, but it will prove useful for later developments.
+The ensemble average of Eq.~(\ref{eq:vlasov3}) reads

 where we used the fact that $\bar{f}(\eta,q)$ is position independent to drop the term proportional to its spatial gradient \footnote{Or thinking in terms of a volume average, that term becomes a total derivative and hence leads to a surface contribution, which we assume vanishes at spatial infinity with suitable boundary conditions.}.
 Note that the right-hand side of Eq.(\ref{eq:vlasovavg}) includes the ensemble average of a term quadratic in fluctuations and is hence nonvanishing.
 For this reason small scale nonlinearities will backreact into the background distribution function.
-Subtracting Eq.(\ref{eq:vlasovavg}) from Eq.(\ref{eq:vlasov3}) now produces the equation for the fluctuation to the distribution function $\delta f(\eta,\vec{x},\vec{q})$:
+Subtracting Eq.(\ref{eq:vlasovavg}) from Eq.(\ref{eq:vlasov3}) produces the equation for the fluctuation to the distribution function $\delta f(\eta,\vec{x},\vec{q})$:

 where we introduced the normal ordering symbol as subtracting ensemble averages, that is,